Chart Color Schemes

 AreaSearch assessment of residential development activity positions Liverpool among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers shows Liverpool has seen approximately 230 new homes approved annually over the past five financial years, totalling an estimated 1,150 homes.
-As of FY-26, 19 approvals have been recorded.
-On average, 3.9 people move to the area for each dwelling built between FY-21 and FY-25, indicating demand significantly exceeds new supply.
-New homes are being constructed at an average value of $311,000, which is under regional levels, suggesting more affordable housing choices for buyers.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Liverpool has seen approximately 229 new homes approved annually over the past five financial years, totalling an estimated 1,145 homes.
+As of FY-26, 33 approvals have been recorded.
+On average, about 3.9 people move to the area for each dwelling built in the last five financial years (FY-21 to FY-25), indicating demand significantly exceeds new supply.
+This typically results in price growth and increased buyer competition.

 Frequently Asked Questions - Development